 A report was originally presented to Council at the May 28, 2018 meeting.
 A number of comments from the public regarding the establishment of medical marihuana production facilities highlighted two concerns.
 The more prominent issue was odour emissions from the potential operations and how they would be controlled.
 The other item was related to the fact that the facilities in question require a greater reliance on grow lighting than much of the current vegetable production.
-Additional information was not able to be provided at the time and as such Council deferred the application until it could be demonstrated how these items would be addressed to the Town's satisfaction.
+While a similar application was deferred until additional information on odour control could be provided to demonstrate mitigation of the concerns this application was deferred until such time as an odour control by-law was developed for the Town.